Edward Austen Knight: Family

+For a period, some of Edward and Elizabeth's children were taught by a governess, Anne Sharp, who became a close friend of Edward's sister Jane.
+Though she was with the family for only two years, Jane Austen remained in touch with Anne and referred to her as "an excellent kind friend".

 Knight inheritance

 When Edward was twelve years old he was presented to Thomas and Catherine Knight, who were relatives of his father and were wealthy.
 Thomas had given George Austen the living at Steventon in 1761.
 They were childless and took an interest in Edward, making him their legal heir in about 1783.

 The Knights paid for Edward to go on a Grand Tour when he was 18 years old, and he recorded many of his experiences in his Journals.
 These have been edited by Jon Hunter Spence and published by the Jane Austen Society of Australia in 2004.

 When Thomas died in 1794 he left the Godmersham Park estate to his wife for her life, with the remainder going to Edward.
 She left Godmersham before her death to move to Canterbury, and gave up the estates to Edward.

 Edward inherited three estates from Thomas Knight, in Steventon, Chawton and Godmersham (which included a manor at Wittersham).
 The libraries from these estates were used extensively by Jane Austen.
 When war broke out with France, Edward raised and was appointed Captain of the Godmersham and Molash Company of the East Kent Volunteers.

-In 1812 due to a stipulation in Catherine Knight's will, he changed his legal name to Knight.
+In 1812 due to a stipulation in Catherine Knight's will, he legally changed his name to Knight.